Battle of al-Buqaia: Background

 Nur ad-Din proved to be one of the most dangerous enemies the Frankish kingdom had ever faced.
 Starting out as Emir of Aleppo, he steadily increased his territory at the expense of his Muslim and Latin neighbors, until he gained the great city of Damascus in 1154.
 He seriously defeated the Crusaders at the Battle of Lake Huleh in 1157, but fell very ill immediately afterward.
 This event allowed the Franks a chance to recover and, with the help of Thierry of Alsace and an army of pilgrims, to capture Harim castle later in the year.
 However, an attack on Shaizar failed when Reynald of Châtillon, the Prince of Antioch, quarreled with the other Franks.
 Consequently, Shaizar soon became the property of Nur ad-Din.
-In 1158, Thierry and King Baldwin III beat Nur ad-Din at Butaiha, northeast of Tiberias.
+In 1158, Thierry and King Baldwin III beat Nur ad-Din at the battle of Butaiha, northeast of Tiberias.
 The year 1160 saw the capture of Reynald, who spent the next 16 years in Nur ad-Din's dungeons.
 In December 1161, the Byzantine Emperor Manuel I Comnenus married Maria of Antioch and this event gave Antioch a strong protector in the emperor.

 Both Amalric and Nur ad-Din soon became aware of the weakness of Fatimid Egypt, whose government had fallen into a state of decay.
 After the assassination of Caliph al-Zafir and a series of palace coups, Shawar seized power in 1162, was soon deposed, and appealed to Nur ad-Din for help.
 Neither the Latin king nor the Muslim emir could afford to let the other capture the rich prize of Egypt.
 Accordingly, Nur ad-Din sent his lieutenant Shirkuh with an army to support the Egyptian vizier.